-In light of this national observation we are focusing this blog post on preparedness and preparing for an audit.
+In light of this national observance, our blog is focusing on preparedness and preparing for an audit.
 We understand that the arrival of FINRA examiners at your firm may cause some concern—especially if it’s your first examination, or if it has been a while since your last audit.

 How can I help my firm prepare for a FINRA audit?